-- All literature shipped with this unit should be kept for future use for servicing or service diagnostics.
+- 1. All literature shipped with this unit should be kept for future use for servicing or service diagnostics.
 Do not discard any literature shipped with this unit. - 2.
-Consult piping, electrical, and venting instructions in this manual before final installation. - Do not attach ductwork, air filters, or polytubes to any propeller unit heater. - 4.
+Consult piping, electrical, and venting instructions in this manual before final installation. - 3.
+Do not attach ductwork, air filters, or polytubes to any propeller unit heater. - 4.
 Clearances to combustible materials are critical.
-Be sure to follow all listed requirements. - Low profile heaters are designed for use in heating applications with ambient startup temperatures between -40°F and 90°F, and ambient operating temperatures between 40°F and 90°F. - 6.
-Do not install unit outdoors. - 7.
-In garages or other sections of aircraft hangars such as offices and shops that communicate with areas used for servicing or storage, keep the bottom of the unit at least 7' above the floor unless the unit is properly guarded to provide user protection from moving parts.
-In parking garages, the unit must be installed in accordance with the standard for parking structures ANSI/NFPA 88A latest edition, and in repair garages the standard for repair garages NFPA 30A latest edition (Formerly NFPA 88B).
-In Canada, installation of heaters in airplane hangars must be in accordance with the requirements of the enforcing authority, and in public garages in accordance with the current CSA-B149 codes. - In aircraft hangars, keep the bottom of the unit at least 10' from the highest surface of the wings or engine enclosure of the highest aircraft housed in the hangars and in accordance with the requirements of the enforcing authority and/or NFPA 409-latest edition. - Installation of units in high humidity or salt water atmospheres will cause accelerated corrosion resulting in a reduction of the normal life of the units. - 10.
-Do not install units below 7' measured from the bottom of the unit to the floor in commercial applications (unless unit is properly guarded to provide user protection from moving parts) and 5' measured from the bottom of the unit to the floor in residential applications. - 11.
-Be sure no obstructions block air intake and discharge of unit heaters - 12.
-The minimum distance from combustible material is based on the combustible material surface not exceeding 160°F. Clearance from the top of the unit may be required to be greater then the minimum specified if heat damage, other than fire, may occur to materials above the unit heater at the temperature described. - 13.
-Allow 18" of clearance at rear (or 6" beyond end of motor at rear of unit, whichever is greater) and access side to provide ample air for proper operation of fan. - 14.
+Be sure to follow all listed requirements. - 5.
+Do not locate units in tightly sealed rooms or small compartments (commonly referred to as confined spaces) without provisions for adequate combustion air and venting.
+Combustion air must have access to the confined space through a minimum of two permanent openings in the enclosure, at least one near the bottom.
+They should provide a free area of one square inch per 1,000 BTU/Hr input rating of the unit with a minimum of 100 square inches for each opening, whichever is greater. - Low profile heaters are designed for use in heating applications with ambient startup temperatures between -40°F and 90°F, and ambient operating temperatures between 40°F and 90°F. - 7.
+Do not install unit outdoors. - 8.
+In garages or other sections of aircraft hangars, such as offices and shops that communicate with areas used for servicing or storage, keep the bottom of the unit at least 7' above the floor unless the unit is properly guarded to provide user protection from moving parts.
+In parking garages, the unit must be installed in accordance with the standard for parking structures ANSI/NFPA 88A latest edition, and in repair garages the standard for repair garages NFPA 30A - latest edition (Formerly NFPA 88B).
+In Canada, installation of heaters in airplane hangars must be in accordance with the requirements of the enforcing authority, and in public garages in accordance with the current CSA-B149 codes. - In aircraft hangars, keep the bottom of the unit at least 10' from the highest surface of the wings or engine enclosure of the highest aircraft housed in the hangars and in accordance with the requirements of the enforcing authority and/or NFPA 409 - latest edition. - 10.
+Installation of units in high humidity or salt water atmospheres will cause accelerated corrosion, resulting in a reduction of the normal life of the units. - 11.
+Do not install units below 7' measured from the bottom of the unit to the floor in commercial applications (unless unit is properly guarded to provide user protection from moving parts) and 5' measured from the bottom of the unit to the floor in residential applications. - 12.
+Be sure no obstructions block air intake and discharge of unit heaters. - 13.
+The minimum distance from combustible material is based on the combustible material surface not exceeding 160°F. Clearance from the top of the unit may be required to be greater than the minimum specified if heat damage, other than fire, may occur to materials above the unit heater at the temperature described. - 14.
+Allow 18" of clearance at rear (or 6" beyond end of motor at rear of unit, whichever is greater) and access side to provide ample air for combustion and proper operation of fan. - 15.
 Installation must conform with local building codes or in the absence of local codes, with the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition.
-In Canada installation must be in accordance with CSA-B149.1. - 15.
-The concentric vent adapter box must be installed inside of the structure or building.
-Do not install this box on the exterior of a building or structure. - Purging of air from gas supply line should be performed as described in the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition, or, or in Canada in CSA-B149 codes. - 17.
-When leak testing the gas supply piping system, the appliance and its combination gas control must be isolated during any pressure testing in excess of 14" W.C.
-(1/2 psi).
+In Canada, installation must be in accordance with CSA-B149.1. - Purging of air from gas supply line should be performed as described in the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition.
+In Canada, installation must be in accordance with CSA-B149.1.